How we can help

-You must discuss driving with your doctor following a hand injury.
+It is important to discuss driving with your doctor and hand therapist following a hand injury.
 It is not recommended to drive while you are in a cast, or wearing a splint or orthoses on your hand or arm.
 Doing so may void your insurance, increase your likelihood of an accident and endanger yourself and others on the road.
 We can provide advice on safety to drive but your doctor or surgeon is responsible for providing medical clearance to return to safe driving.
-Both the Greenslopes clinic and Calamvale clinic are conveniently positioned and have bus stops within close proximity of the clinics.
+Both the Greenslopes clinic and Calamvale clinic are conveniently positioned and have public transport (bus stops) within close proximity of the clinics.